mcnagynorbi/custom-captcha/index.md

 ## **⚠️ Warning**

-### This captcha is using reCaptcha v3 which is based on scoring instead of a real challenge.
+### This captcha is using reCaptcha v3 which is based on scoring instead of a visual challenge.

 ## Demo: